 To read the first three chapters, click here Dazzled Excerpt

-I have another story I’m working on now about a heroine TV cooking show chef and her new producer/ex-husband who gets murdered in the first chapter.
-In brief she gets tangled with a pair of Chicago homicide detectives.
+I have another story I’m working on now about a heroine TV cooking show chef and her new producer/soon-to-be ex-husband who gets murdered in the first chapter.
+In brief she gets tangled with a Chicago homicide detective and a defense attorney / private eye.
 One of them thinks she was the target and wants to protect her.
 The other thinks she might just be the murderer.
 Did I mention I love to cook?

 In another story I’m working on, I have a high-powered Chicago-based advertising executive for a heroine.
 Her mother owns a bait and tackle shop in a tiny town in Northern Michigan.
 When her mother has to travel across the country to take care of a sick friend, my heroine baby-sits the tackle shop.
 She doesn’t know a psycho from her high school in Michigan is stalking her.
 An undercover U.S. Marshall from Chicago follows the psycho and tails her to her hometown where they both get snarled in a web of lies and misunderstandings, some humorous, some touching, some spine-tingling.